louispan/data-diverse/README.md

   - Removed `CanAppendUnique` (not useful).

 * 2.0.1.0
-  - Simplified type synonyms for Which.
-Added Reinterpreted constraint synonym.
+  - Simplified type synonyms for `Which`.
+Added `Reinterpreted` constraint synonym.

 * 2.0.0.0
   - Breaking change: the prime (xxx') version of functions are now consistently the simpler or non-polymorphic version.